Tips for tradespeople to prevent theft and protect your wellbeing

 The threat of crime

 Sadly, crime is very common for people working in the trade industry.
-More than nine in 10 tradespeople (92%) say they or someone they know have been victims of theft, according to research we conducted in December 2023.
+More than 173 in 500 tradespeople (35%) say they or one of their employees have experienced site theft in the last 12 months, according to research we conducted in January 2025.

-In the last 12 months alone, 53% of those surveyed said they had experienced tool or equipment theft; nearly half (44%) had materials pinched; almost three in ten (27%) had a vehicle stolen; and 23% were victims of organised crime.
+In the last 12 months alone, 33% of those surveyed said they had experienced theft from their vehicle, nearly a fifth (16%) had experienced their vehicle being stolen, over 1 in 10 (14%) were victims of business premises crime.

 But there are things you can do to keep your tools, equipment, materials and vehicles safe from crime.
 Here are some steps you can take to help avoid becoming a victim of crime: